-The use of technology has become a significant component of many safeguarding issues.
-Child sexual exploitation; radicalisation; sexual predation; technology often provides the platform that facilitates harm.
+The use of technology has become a significant factor of many safeguarding issues such as child sexual exploitation, child on child abuse and radicalisation.
 An effective approach to online safety empowers a school to protect the whole school community in their use of technology and establishes mechanisms to identify, intervene in and escalate any incident where appropriate.

-The breadth of incidents classified within online safety is considerable, but can be categorised into three areas of risk:
+The range of incidents classified within online safety is considerable, but can be categorised into four areas of risk:

-• content: being exposed to illegal, inappropriate or harmful material: for example, pornography, fake news, racist or radical and extremist views.

-- contact: being subjected to harmful online interaction with other users: for example, commercial advertising as well as adults positing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+- content: being exposed to illegal, inappropriate or harmful material: for example, pornography, fake news, racist or radical and extremist views. - contact: being subjected to harmful online interaction with other users: for example, commercial advertising as well as adults positing as children or young adults; and - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending, and receiving explicit images, or online bullying. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If you feel your pupils, students or staff are at risk, please report it to the Anti-Phishing Working Group

 As schools increasingly work online, it is essential that children are safeguarded from potentially harmful and inappropriate online material.

-UKCIS provides detailed advice about sharing of nudes and semi-nude images and videos.
+UKCIS provides detailed advice about sharing of nudes and semi-nude images and videos and guidance Education for a connected world